DoodleWolf/Notes/Research Papers/PaT/Propositions as types.md

 -  introduction $\equiv$ defintions and elimination $\equiv$ conclusions

 ### Subformula principle
-From what was said in [[#^0ee9bd | Natural deduction ]] in the proof of a combination formulas, only those formulas and their subformulas could show up.
+From what was said in [[Propositions as types#^0ee9bd | Natural deduction ]] in the proof of a combination formulas, only those formulas and their subformulas could show up.
 - formula consistency then appears as proving false
 - to find a contradiction one pust find $\curlywedge \subset A$